Skip to Content

 After you’ve noticed warning cues and identified the trigger, you need to intervene.
 Consider some of the following interventions:

-2. Increase Opportunities for Success
+2. Increase Opportunities for Success:

-If your child is feeling frustrated after repeated failures – create opportunities where they will be successful.
-Ask them to do a task you know they can do and increase the amount of positive reinforcement you are using.
+If your child is feeling frustrated after repeated failures, create opportunities where they will be successful.

 The positivity can ease some of your child’s frustration and help them feel calm again.
+Make sure they have adequate time to self-regulate before returning to the frustrating activity/situation and provide additional support with whatever initially triggered them.

-3. Create a Break Box
+3. Create a Break Box:

-Collect 15-20 small items you can keep together as part of your break box.
 When you start seeing cues that your child is frustrated, allow them to take a short break with their break box to do a calming activity.
-You can include things like coloring books, fidgets, play-doh, puzzles, word searches, etc.

 You should tailor the break box to your child’s interests.
 It’s easy to create your own by picking up some dollar store items.

-We keep our break box in our calm down corner, and a 5-minute break there together often helps reregulate.
-Check out our calm down corner and our $10 box here.
+We keep our break box in our calming corner, and taking a 5-10 minute break there together (co-regulation) often helps get everything back on track.

 Agitation – Intervene Now